 Book a stay at Constance Aiyana Pemba, Zanzibar and enjoy all that this incredible island in the Zanzibar archipelago has to offer.

-Constance Aiyana will start a new chapter under Constance Hospitality Management from the 1st of January 2018 under the direction of Ms Barbar Elkaz, previously Resident Manager at Constance Halaveli in the Maldives.
+Constance Aiyana started a new chapter under Constance Hospitality Management since the 1st January 2018 under the direction of Ms Barbar Elkaz, previously Resident Manager at Constance Halaveli in the Maldives.

 Is Pemba Island next on your travel bucket list?